 The Context Switch Cost

 For several years I was maintaining professional fluency across multiple languages simultaneously.
 Python for data pipelines and NLP work, Ruby on Rails for server-side applications, PHP surfacing in legacy projects, and JavaScript on the frontend.
 Each language has its own idioms, standard library conventions, ecosystem tooling, testing patterns, and community norms.
+I felt more marketable in the hiring game if I could claim expertise across all touchpoints.

 Most developers know npm install, npm run, and npm publish.
 The rest of the CLI tends to be discovered only when something breaks — which is the worst possible time to learn a debugging tool.